Rohith2320/rag-research-assistant/README.md

 ---

-## The Problem

-Reading 10 research papers to find a specific finding takes hours.
-Basic RAG systems help — but they fail on questions that require comparing across papers, understanding follow-up context, or finding exact technical details like file paths, version numbers, and numeric results.

-**This project solves that** with a production-grade, multi-stage retrieval pipeline that outperforms standard RAG on cross-paper synthesis and specific factual queries.
+## Why I Built This

+I was learning RAG and needed a real use case, not another chatbot demo.
+I was working on a research project at GMU analyzing 40+ papers on dating app privacy, and manually searching through them for specific findings was taking hours.

+So I built this.
+What started as a learning project became something I kept pushing further.
+Basic RAG failed on cross-paper comparisons, follow-up questions, and specific technical details like exact file paths or version numbers.
+Each failure led to a new upgrade.
+By the end, the system hit 93.75% accuracy on a custom 16-question evaluation suite, handles multi-turn conversations, and is live for anyone to use right now.
+This is that system.

 ---